heirfanahmed/weather-dashboard/README.md

 6. The following points show how the app should works:
     * When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history.

-    * The latest 6 search history is displayed below the search button.
+    * The search history is displayed below the search button with a clear button to clear the search history.

     * When a user views the current weather conditions for that city they are presented with:
         * The city name